TharakaUJ/TharakaUJ.github.io/_posts/AR/2025-01-14-A step into the world of AR.md

 ---

 ## The Disaster Moment
-Most of my time was spent creating a 3D animation in Blender—a challenge, as I’m not a 3D artist.
+Most of my time was spent creating a 3D animation in Blender, a challenge, as I’m not a 3D artist.
 With help from friends, I crafted an animation and exported it as a .glb file.
 Everything seemed ready to go... or so I thought.

 When I loaded the `.glb` file into AR.js, the object appeared, but the animation was missing!
 A quick investigation revealed that while Blender successfully exported the animation, AR.js didn’t fully support `.glb` animations.
 Time was running out, and I had to find a workaround fast.